 The Boston Cannons Lacrosse

-Although not as well know as the other Boston professional teams, the Boston Cannons Lacrosse team has been successfully playing major league lacrosse in Boston.
-The Cannons won their first MLL Championship in 2011 defeating the Hamilton Nationals 10-9.
-The team plays at the historic Harvard Stadium in Cambridge.
+Though less well-known than the city’s other pro teams, the Boston Cannons have been a successful Major League Lacrosse franchise.
+In 2011, they captured their first MLL championship, defeating the Hamilton Nationals 10–9.
+The team plays its home games at historic Harvard Stadium in Cambridge.

 Boston College Sports

-Boston's many colleges and universities are active in college athletics.
-There are four NCAA Division I members in the city: Boston College, Boston University, Northeastern University and Harvard University.
+Boston’s colleges and universities are deeply involved in Division I athletics.
+The four NCAA Division I programs in the city—Boston College, Boston University, Northeastern University, and Harvard University—compete fiercely in the Hockey East conference (except Harvard in ECAC Hockey).